dlrobertson/sylkie/README.md

 The basic usage of the `sylkie` router advert command is listed below.
-This command will send a Router Advertisement message to the given ip or the all nodes multicast addres with the Valid and Preferred Lifetime set to 0 for the router ip and prefix provided.
+This command will send a Router Advertisement message to the given ip or the all nodes multicast addres causing the targeted nodes to remove `<router-ip>/<prefix>` from their list of default routes.

 ```
 sylkie ra -interface <interface> \